Zinc Oxide For Babies: Safety, Uses, And Precautions To Take

 4. Is zinc oxide good for a baby rash?

-Yes.
-Zinc oxide is an active ingredient in creams and jelly applied to babies to treat baby rashes, including diaper rash and sunscreens that help prevent sun rash (14).
+Yes, zinc oxide is an active ingredient in creams used to treat baby rashes, including diaper rash, and sunscreens that help prevent sun rash (14).

 5. Is zinc oxide the same as Desitin?